- Establish eligibility

 - Health Screenings

-Additional health screenings are required at some program sites.
+Additional health screenings such as drug screenings are required at some program sites.
 Information will be provided at the time you interview and at clearance appointments.

 - Fitness for Duty